ngjunsiang/laymansguide-src/season7/issue081/issue081.md

 ## Data normalisation: making data atomic

-When data is really complex, to split it up and make it **atomic**.
+When data is really complex, it makes sense to split it up and make it **atomic**.
 When data is atomic, it means that it has been broken down to the lowest level of detail; typically this would mean individual records that avoid duplication.

 For instance, we might have an `Author` table: